A characterization of Kazhdan-Lusztig right cells containing smooth elements: Smooth KL right cells

-For case one, we can easily find that the pattern $3412$ will not appear.
-For the pattern $4231$, if we consider $\pi_P=(n,\dots,3,1,2)$, you will find that we can only take $"2"$ from $[2, n]$.
-But Lemma \ref{ii1} implies possible "3" is before "2", which implies that the pattern $4231$ will not appear.
-If we consider $\pi_P=(n-1,\dots,2,1,n)$ , the discussion is similar.
+For case one, we assert that the pattern $3412$ cannot appear. {To justify this, consider the permutation $\pi_P = (n,\dots,3,1,2)$.
+Here, the element ``3" must be chosen from $[3,n]$ (since 1 and 2 are fixed at the end), but Lemma~\ref{ii1} enforces that any larger element ``4" must precede ``3" in $\pi_P$.
+Consequently, the relative order of ``4" and ``3" makes the $3412$ pattern impossible. } For the pattern $4231$, if we consider $\pi_P=(n,\dots,3,1,2)$, you will find that we can only take $``2"$ from $[2, n]$.
+But Lemma \ref{ii1} implies possible $``3"$ is before $``2"$, which implies that the pattern $4231$ will not appear.
+If we consider $\pi_P=(n-1,\dots,2,1,n)$, the discussion is similar. {Here we give the full list of elements in the right cell of $(n,\dots,3,1,2)$ and $(n-1,\dots,2,1,n)$ in the following Table \ref{el-cell}.}

-For the case two, we find that there are no pattern $3412$ and $4231$ in the initial permutation.
+For the case $(2)$, we find that there are no pattern $3412$ and $4231$ in the initial permutation.
 But after some Knuth relation, the pattern $4231$ will appear: